linbug/linbug.github.io/_posts/2015-10-28-The-Birthday-Problem.md

 {% endhighlight %}

-Then I make a function that will calculate the probability of a shared birthday for a given group of people:
+Then I make a function that will calculate the probability of a shared birthday for a given group of \\(k\\) people:

 {% highlight python linenos %}